-There is no staining to report after 4 years, and although I recently smacked an edge with a cast iron pot and chipped it a bit, it was an easy DIY fix with joint compound, and I bet you can’t even find it in the photo above.
+There are no stains to report after 5 years.
+After smacking an edge of the quartz with a cast iron pot, it did chip, and it was an easy DIY fix with joint compound (bet you can’t detect it in the photo below).

 Are There Scratches on Quartz From Use?

-There are very subtle scratches to the surface which aren’t at all an issue and don’t bother us enough to even buff away.
+There are subtle scratches to the surface from five years of daily use, and they aren’t bothering us enough to have them buffed away.

 Why Quartz and Not Marble?